 - Doing circles with thumbs while my eyes follow them.
 You can also look up and down, and right to left.

-Have you felt stressed when you get stuck on something for a while?
+Have you felt stressed when you get stuck on something for a while? (e.g., No syntax errors and still the code is not working as intendeded).
 Well, it’s time to take a step back and put things in perspective.
 There might be a straighter line to get to your goal.
-List all the alternatives you can think of (don’t label them as “good” or “bad”.
-Put it all down “smart” ideas and especially the “dumb” ones).
-Choose the ones that you think will work the best.
+List all the alternatives or different ways you can solve the same problem.
+Whatever you can think of (don’t label them as “good” or “bad”.
+Put down the “smart” ideas and especially the “dumb” ones.
+At the end, choose the ones that you think will work best.
 Work smarter, not harder!

-Even the most ambitious projects and tallest buildings started with laying down one brick/block.
-Likewise, no matter how big your project is, when you break it down into smaller pieces, it makes it easier to reason about.
+Even the most ambitious projects and tallest buildings started with laying down one block at a time.
+Likewise, no matter how big your project is when you break it down into smaller pieces, that you make it easier to reason about.

 Tackling a small task is less daunting to deal with the project as a whole, so you will be less likely to procrastinate and stress about it.